MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-windows.md

         > [!NOTE]
         > Integrating with secure transfer protocols (FTPS and Syslog – TLS) often requires additional settings or your firewall/proxy.

     1. Repeat this process for each firewall and proxy whose logs can be used to detect traffic on your network.
-It's recommended to set up a dedicated data source per network device to enable you to:
+We recommend that you set up a dedicated data source per network device to enable you to:

         * Monitor the status of each device separately, for investigation purposes.
         * Explore Shadow IT Discovery per device, if each device is used by a different user segment.